-At least now there are types of glasses, based on lenses, such as Corrective, Single Vision, Reading glasses, Bifocal, Trifocal, Adjustable Focus, Progressive etc. For Bifocal type glasses is the type of glasses found by scientist and politician Benjamin Franklin where these kinds of glasses have two focal points.
-Bifocal become one of the most popular and versatile sunglasses because it is used for long distance and also close range.
+At least now there are types of glasses, based on lenses, such as Corrective, Single Vision, Reading glasses, Bifocal, Trifocal, Adjustable Focus, Progressive, etc. For Bifocal type glasses is the type of glasses found by scientists and politician Benjamin Franklin where these kinds of glasses have two focal points.
+Bifocal become one of the most popular and versatile sunglasses because it is used for long-distance and also close range.

 The Theodore Roosevelt

 Before the 20th-century people who use glasses are considered negative by western culture.
 They are considered by outmoders and people who are too religious because they need a tool to read.
 But this view changed when Theodore Roosevelt often photographed with glasses in about the 1900s and Harold Lloyd who often wear glasses while playing the movie

 In the 20th century, not a few rockers or singers who like to wear sunglasses.
 Two figures who wear glasses as a fashion including Buddy Holly and John Lennon.
 Buddy Holly is famous for her big black frame sunglasses, and John Lennon is famous for its thick optics and lenses